 The Philippines could very soon have two Olympic qualifiers in Athletics

-As of now only Ernest Obiena has qualified in Athletics for the Philippines to Tokyo Olympics.
-When PATAFA made there pres cons and media announcements they forgot to mention Bagsit.
-When we think about it should be a breeze for Archand to qualify and join EJ at the Olympics as he has the most chance out of the remaining athletes yet to qualify.
+As of now, only Ernest Obiena has qualified in Athletics for the Philippines to Tokyo Olympics.
+When PATAFA made their pres cons and media announcements, they forgot to mention Bagsit.
+When we think about it should be a breeze for Archand to qualify and join EJ at the Olympics, he has the most chance out of the remaining athletes yet to qualify.

 Bagsit is classified as Low Vision T-12.